Javipizarro/ft_server/README.md

 Username and password for phpmyadmin are 'admin' and 'admin123456' respectively.

-Atoindex is on by default, to toggle it use the script tai.sh with the command source. tai = Toggle AutoIndex.
+Atoindex is on by default.
+To toggle it, inside the container, use the script tai.sh with the command source; (tai = Toggle AutoIndex).